vpavlenko/rawl/assets/lakh/README.md

 compatibility additions.
 The ZIPs occupy approximately 225 MB; the extracted MIDI data occupies approximately 800 MB.
 Files with nonstandard MIDI headers are preserved from the source; the player reports an error if it cannot load one.

+## Readable, persistent URLs

+`node scripts/generate-lakh-routes.js` enriches the catalog with ASCII slugs.
+It transliterates names, replaces punctuation and whitespace with underscores, retains capitalization and arrangement numbers, and adds a stable hash suffix when names collide.
+For example, `ABBA/Money, Money, Money.mid` becomes `/lakh/ABBA/Money_Money_Money`.

+`assets/lakh/routes.json` is the persistent registry.
+Keep it in version control: imports reuse its slugs and retain removed entries to prevent URL reuse.
+The importer invokes the generator automatically; it can also be run independently without downloading or repackaging the MIDI archives.
+New slugs cannot shadow another existing filename URL.
+The browser uses the generated catalog mapping for playback and annotation keys, never a guessed filename derived from a slug.

+Both the previous encoded `/lakh/...` links and `/c/MIDI/...` bookmarks resolve through the catalog and redirect to canonical URLs, preserving query strings and fragments.
+Track page titles use `Title - Musician` with original labels;
+artist pages use `Musician - Lakh`.
+Leaving Lakh restores the previous title.